jedypod/gamut-compress/README.md

 Take ACES for example.
 The suggested working gamut is ACEScg, as shown above.
 You might think that if you convert your Arri Alexa Wide Gamut source images into ACEScg, everything would be fine.

 But conversion might be the wrong word.
-Converting from one gamut to another does not actually change the colorimetric meaning of the pixel data.
-It only changes your _frame of reference_ to the data.
+Converting from one gamut to another does change the values of the pixels.
+However it does not actually change the colorimetric meaning of the pixel data.
+You could say that by converting between gamuts, you are changing _frame of reference_ to the same colors.

 Let's look at an example - the infamous Blue Bar image.
 ![Blue Bar Image](images/screenshots/bluebar_image.png)